Odenton, Maryland: Geography

 Odenton is located at (39.071276, −76.699756).

 According to the United States Census Bureau, the CDP has a total area of 38.3 km2, all of it land.

 It is bordered by Gambrills to the east, Severn to the north, Fort Meade to the west, and Crofton to the south.
 It is located at the intersection of Maryland routes 170 and 175 and is bordered by Route 32 to the north.
 The zipcode is 21113.

 Sports

 Piney Orchard Ice Arena

 From 1991 until their relocation to the Kettler Capitals Iceplex in Arlington County, Virginia in 2006, the Washington Capitals ice hockey team practiced at the Piney Orchard Ice Arena.
 After its renovation in 2017, Piney Orchard Ice Arena became the home ice for the Maryland Black Bears of the North American Hockey League.
 Tickets for the games are available online and at the box office.
-The team sells merchandise such as jerseys, hats, cloths and other items.
+The team sells merchandise such as jerseys, hats, clothes and other items.
 Piney Orchard was also the practice facility for the Baltimore Skipjacks in the early 1990s.